 - The dry process consumes much less fuel as the materials are already in a dry state, whereas in the wet process the slurry contains about 35 to 50 percent water.
 In a recent trend, the majority of cement factories are using the dry process of cement manufacturing.

-The following are the major advantages of Wet Process of Cement Manufacturing,
+The following are the major advantages of the Wet Process of Cement Manufacturing,

 - Raw material can be mixed easily, so a better homogeneous material can be obtained.

 - Capital cost (Cost of establishment) is comparatively less.